ammilam/mac-intro/README.md

 ## Purpose
 This repo attempts to lay a general framework to play with a MaC implementation, as well as a kubernetes Gitops implementation, and is broken down into the following parts...

-- GCP Project Creation (terraform) `/terraform-resources/gcp_project.tf`
-- Example App & Prom Stack GKE Cluster Creation
+- GKE (Google Kubernetes Engine) Cluster Creation by Terraform
+- Installation of Gitlab in GKE using  the [terraform-google-gke-gitlab](https://github.com/terraform-google-modules/terraform-google-gke-gitlab) module
+- Installation of flux/helm-operator to implement k8s Gitops
-- Flux (Gitops for  k8s) Installation -> installs various k8s resources
+- Flux automated deployment of prometheus-stack (prometheus/alertmanager/grafana) and other k8s resources
 - Grafana Dashboarding/Alerts/Notifiers as Code Implementation
-- Gitlab GKE Cluster Installation by framework created in [terraform-google-gke-gitlab](https://github.com/terraform-google-modules/terraform-google-gke-gitlab) module
 - WIP -> GCP Alerts/Monitoring Implementation
 - WIP -> GCP Dashboard Auto Provisioning